amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Planning/index.md

 ## Delivery Plans

-Delivery Plans are artefacts produced and maintained by the delivery team, and includes a design plan, implementation plan and warranty plan that details how a problem will be solved and a solution delivered.
+Delivery Plans are artefacts produced and maintained by the delivery team, and includes a **design plan**, **implementation plan** and **warranty plan** that details how a problem will be solved and a solution delivered.
 Delivery Plans should be continually reviewed and updated throughout the entire problem solving lifecycle

 ## Design Plans